JimCat1103/backup-mongo-action/README.md

 Backup from Cloud MongoDB Atlas
 ===

-This action helps you to dump data from `Cloud MongoDB Atlas`, and then you can continue to do whatever you want with the `/backups` data, such as packaging and uploading to gcs for backup.
+This action helps you to dump data from `Cloud MongoDB Atlas`, then you can continue to do whatever you want with the `/backups` data, such as packaging and uploading to gcs for backup.

 ## How to Use
 Before using this action, make sure you have already created a db on Cloud MongoDB Atlas.